Summary of Benefits and Coverage

 NOTE: At this time, SBC’s are only available for our currently marketed plans.
 If your health insurance plan (plan name, coinsurance level, deductible) doesn’t appear in the drop-down menu below, your plan’s SBC is not available yet.
 Members in health insurance plans that aren’t currently marketed will receive an SBC before September 23, 2014.

-Policyholders with effective dates of 12/31/13 and prior, click the link on the left.
+Policyholders with effective dates of 12/31/13 and prior, click on one of the links on the left.

-Shoppers and policyholders with effective dates of 01/01/14 and after, click the link on the right.
+Shoppers and policyholders with effective dates of 01/01/14 and after, click the link on the far right.